 Who would not take reasonable care of one's own health and that of her/his loved ones?
 Healthy citizens can better make this a world more in accord with God's Word.
 We need to make health a priority in our educational and political systems.
-A nation some are prejudiced against have a health clinic in every neighborhood and the clinic's doctor's knows the health issues of each person in the neighborhood.
+A nation some are prejudiced against has a health clinic in every neighborhood and the clinic's doctors knows the health issues of each person in the neighborhood.
 Certainly health care should not be a political or economic dogma with which we upset ourselves much less enrich a few and impoverish many.

 Physical health is certainly related to peace.
 I have always been advised to do nothing concerning health without the approval of a medical doctor, and I find that good advice.
 On the other hand, doctors usually don't have a great deal of time for each patient, and I think it helps to read, discuss, and take an active role in your health.
 Ordinary health care is a basic human right.
 Ordinary care of our health is also a responsibility for each individual.
 As citizens, insuring basic health care promotes the common good.
 Disease spreads.
 Health care is a common responsibility.
 Healthy citizens can contribute more to the common good.

 Given the Supreme Court decision that our present efforts to improve health care is constitutional, we can now make a small step forward toward an enormous challenge.
 But we need a city solution, a state solution, a national solution, and a global solution.
 We are one human family, and we need to care for one another as well as ourselves.

 When St. Paul met with St. Peter, James, and John, "their only stipulation was that we should be mindful of the poor--the one thing I was making every effort to do."
 (Galatians 2.10) If each member of our human family, does not have primary health care, I don't think we're making every effort to be mindful of the poor.